Literary-Insights/blog/src/content/blog/The Diary of a CEO - Steven Bartlett.txt-1.md

 ---
-title: "DEEP SUMMARY - The Diary of a CEO - Steven Bartlett"
+title: "The Diary of a CEO - Steven Bartlett"
-slug: deep-summary-the-diary-of-a-ceo-steven-bartlett
+slug: the-diary-of-a-ceo-steven-bartlett
 tags:
   - book-summary
 excerpt: ""